ASSISTANT PROFESSOR OF MARKETING AND BUSINESS ANALYTICS AT UC DAVIS

 California's Next Top Big Data Scientist

-Previously named "Big Data Analytics", this is a core course of our Master of Business Analytics program in San Fransisco.
-It is designed to equip you with state-of-the-art big data skills to become an effective data scientist in this evolving landscape.
-Emphasis is put not only on technical skills but also on how you are going to be an effective communicator of your analytics work to your team and upper management.
-Topics covered in this class include Distributed Computing with Apache Spark, Streaming Processing with Kafka, Text Analytics, Social Network Analytics, and Deep Learning.
+Formerly titled 'Big Data Analytics,' this core course is an integral part of our Master of Business Analytics program in San Francisco.
+It is designed to equip students with cutting-edge big data skills, enabling them to excel as a data scientist in this ever-evolving field.
+The course places significant emphasis not only on technical proficiency but also on effective communication of your analytical insights to both your team and upper management.
+Topics covered in the course include Distributed Computing with Apache Spark, Streaming Processing with Kafka, Text Analytics, Social Network Analytics, and Deep Learning.

 Customer Analytics